amf-paulinho/scriptdrop/README.md

 - [ ] Create a new entity in the database to track Orders (Business Workflow)

-- [ ] Make Order feature more real, including fields like: Order Date, etc
+- [ ] Make Order feature more real, including fields like: Order Date, breaking down field Address to City, State, Street, etc  and create a separeted entity in the database to store it.

 - [ ] I think I did not put unique keys in some necessary places, I would like to double check Everything